Gunnar Þór Gunnarsson

-Gunnar Þór Gunnarsson (born 4 October 1985) is an Icelandic football player who currently represents KR in Pepsi deildin.
+Gunnar Þór Gunnarsson (born 4 October 1985) is an Icelandic football player who last represented KR in Pepsi deildin before retiring after the 2020 season.
 He left Hammarby IF on 1 November 2007 to sign a three-year contract with IFK Norrköping.

 He joined Hammarby IF before the 2006 season, leaving Icelandic club Fram.
-He is a defender who plays most commonly at left back.
+He is a defender who played most commonly at left back.

 International career

 His first international appearance for Iceland was against Spain on 28 March 2007.